psychological-safety-yogis/awesome-psych-safety/README.md

 | Something broken? |[Create issue](https://github.com/psychological-safety-yogis/awesome-psych-safety/issues) |
 | Grow the Psych Safety Wiki here |[Wiki](https://github.com/psychological-safety-yogis/awesome-psych-safety/wiki) |
 | Love Psychological Safety as much as we do? | [Sponsor us!](https://github.com/sponsors/psychological-safety-yogis)

+# SECTION A - How to psych the safety

 ## What is Psychological Safety?
 “Psychological safety is a cornerstone for collaboration and risk-taking, essential elements for driving innovation and success in our rapidly evolving industry.” -Sundar Pichai (Alphabet/Google)